 - Mild – doesn’t require any dosage modification

-- Moderate – patients might suffer from intrinsic coagulation abnormalities; pieces of evidence are limited, and recommendations are lacking
+- Moderate – patients may suffer from intrinsic coagulation abnormalities; pieces of evidence are limited, and recommendations are lacking

 - Severe – not recommended